 Yes, absolutely.
 We fully understand that lead generation is a common facet of many of our client’s content campaigns, and we allow you to embed your CRM form within any part of the site.
 Given that Longitude’s terms and conditions prohibit us from processing any personal information, we ask that you create a lead generation capture form (or gate) within your CRM system, which we can then embed anywhere within the interactive story.
 Under this approach, any personal data inputted into the form is directly captured within your CRM system, without any need for Longitude to see or process that data.
 See more info on the specifics of that here, and more general insights into the pros and cons of various gating options here.

 Can we track the page analytics directly?
+How do you handle SEO?
+What else can we configure on the page settings?

 Yes, we can embed your Google Analytics tracking code directly into the interactive story, ensuring that you have direct and full visibility into site traffic and analytics.